njones61/vbaprimer/docs/01_excel/08_charts/charts.md

 $y = x^2 - 3x + 1$

-for a the range of x values varying from -1 to 4.
+for a range of x values varying from -1 to 4.
 To create the chart, we select the cells in the range **B12:B22** and follow the steps outlined above as follows:

 ![insert-chart.png](images/insert-chart.png)

-Note that the chart type selected was **Scatter with Smoth Lines**.
+Note that the chart type selected was **Scatter with Smooth Lines**.
 The "Smooth Lines" part means that a smooth curve is fit the to XY points that interpolates the points and provides a natural curvature between the points using some type of spline function.
 This is typically the best option to select.
 By contrast, this is what the "Straight Lines" option looks like:

 ![straight-lines.png](images/straight-lines.png)